The Daily Sun must publish a front page apology for the publication of two graphic photographs of corpses, press ombudsman Johan Retief has ruled.

 Retief believed the newspaper should not have identified the bodies and should have avoided causing unnecessary harm to the victims' loved ones by adequately blocking out the faces of the corpses.

 Also, the paper should not have published "gross details of wounds".
+The photographs, if used at all, should have been in black and white, small and not on the front page.

 It should also have carried a front page warning for sensitive readers.